Selections @ Devlali

 Second Lieutenant – The Extinct Species

-We were commissioned as Second Lieutenants from the Academies and joined our Regiments – eager to go- like an unguided and nuclear tipped missile.
+We were commissioned as Second Lieutenants from the academies and joined our Regiments—eager to go, like unguided nuclear-tipped missiles, primed for detonation but uncertain of trajectory.

 Late Lieutenant General K Balaram, PVSM

-We were responsible for the VIP entrance gate through which all heads of states would pass.
-Whenever things would go wrong, General Balaram would shout at the top of his voice “Get that Second Lieutenant – only he can solve this chaos.”
+We were responsible for the VIP entrance, through which every head of state passed.
+Whenever things went awry, General Balaram’s voice thundered across the compound: “Get that Second Lieutenant!
+Only he can solve this chaos.”

-Then came a person claiming to be the Commissioner of Police of Delhi.
-He too was denied entry through the VIP Gate.
-He shouted at me “Who are you to stop me?
+Then came a man claiming to be the Commissioner of Police, Delhi.
+Denied entry through the VIP Gate, he exploded.
+“Who are you to stop me?
 What are you doing here?”
-To this I calmly replied, “If you had done your duty, I need not have been here.”

 With Veteran Colonel Mahaveer Singh during Golden Jubilee celebrations of 75 Medium Regiment in 2018